stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Life/index.md

 ---

 # Life

-The Life domain focuses on the vibrant positive energy — one of the fundamental forces of the universe — that sustains all life.
+Life clerics focus on the vibrant energy that sustains all life.
 The gods of life promote vitality and health through healing the sick and wounded, caring for those in need, and driving away the forces of death and undeath.
 Almost any non-evil deity can claim influence over this domain, particularly agricultural deities, sun gods, gods of healing or endurance, and gods of home and community.

 ## Branch Features

 ### Bonus Proficiency
-When you choose this branch, you gain proficiency with heavy armor.
+When you choose this branch, you gain proficiency with heavy armour.

 ### Bonus Spells
 You gain the following spells once you can cast spells of that level.
 Once you gain a bonus spell, you always have it prepared and it doesn’t count against the number of spells that you can prepare each day.